aquasecurity/aws-security-hub-plugin/README.md

 - ECS Fargate cluster to run the enabler

 ### Before deployment
-1. Obtain Docker image with the required log-collector version.
+1. Pull the AWS log-collector image from Aqua's repository and push to  ECR.
+The CloudFormation template will later push this image to your ECS Fargate cluster:
+		a.
+Login to the Aqua Registry with your Aqua credentials: docker login registry.aquasec.com -u <AQUA_USERNAME> -p <AQUA_PASSWORD>
+		b.
+Pull the AWS log-collector image with the commands - docker pull aquasec/log-collector:aws-1.4
+    c.
+Push the image to ECR
 2. Make sure that the Aqua database is available through the standard Postgresql port: 5432

 ### Deployment: CloudFormation Management Console
 1. Click the Launch Stack icon at the top of this README.md file.
 This will take you to the Create stack function of the AWS CloudFormation Management Console.
+2. Load the CF template in this repository - secHubEcs.yaml
-2. Ensure that your AWS region is set to where you want to deploy the script.
+3. Ensure that your AWS region is set to where you want to deploy the script.
-3. Click “Next”.
+4. Click “Next”.
-4. Set or modify any of the parameters below:
+5. Set or modify any of the parameters below:
 - DockerImage = the path to the log-forwarder image
 - ContainerCpu = CPU "size"; 1024 = 1 full CPU
 - ContainerMemory = Memory size in megabytes